Automatic Door Accidents

 Licensee: A licensee is an individual who enters the premises for non-business or commercial purposes for their own benefit, such as a social guest or friend.
 The landowner must repair or warn of all dangerous conditions on premises that is not obvious and apparent to the licensee.
 There is no duty on the part of the landowner to inspect.

 If you have been injured by an automatic door, a personal injury attorney can help.
 It is important to do a prompt investigation, make sure evidence is preserved, and have an independent inspection done of the automatic door.
-Proving your case can be difficult, but our experienced attorneys at Rinehardt Law Firm will fight to protect your rights.
+Proving your case can be difficult, but our experienced attorneys at Rinehardt Injury Attorneys will fight to protect your rights.